5 Easiest steps to conceive using progesterone cream TTC:

 One of the main reasons women are estrogen dominant is because they lack enough progesterone in the body.

 Estrogen dominance can happen for many reasons.
-As simple as it sounds eating commercially raised meats and dairy contain large amounts of estrogens and consuming them can cause hormonal imbalances making it quite difficult to get conceive.
+As simple as it sounds eating commercially raised meats and dairy contain large amounts of estrogens and consuming them can cause hormonal imbalances making it quite difficult to conceive.

 Pollution and stress mimic estrogen at the estrogen receptor sites.
-Eating a large amount of processed soy products can also mimic estrogen, both of which trick the body into thinking there is too much estrogen to conceive.
+Eating a large number of processed soy products can also mimic estrogen, both of which trick the body into thinking there is too much estrogen to conceive.
 PCOS and endometriosis can also have an estrogen dominate action.